AllenInstitute/render-python-apps/renderapps/obsolete/README.md

-These programs make use of the old version of the renderapi, they need to be refactored to use both the new renderapi, as well as the newer pattern of using a RenderModule to handle inputs and outputs much of the code contains useful patterns, so i am keeping it here, with hopes we will move it slowly out of this folder and into functioning code again or delete things.
+These programs make use of the old version of the renderapi, they need to be refactored to be functional.
+Most also need to use the newer pattern of using a RenderModule to handle parameter settings.
+The code might contains useful patterns, so i am keeping it here, with hopes we will move it slowly out of this folder and into functioning code again or else decide that things can be deleted.

 apply_alignment_from_render_stack
 this was useful for applying trakem2 style alignments where there was 1 transform per section